-THE wife of a Selby soldier injured in Afghanistan has spoken of their wedding and hopes that her new husband will be home from duty in time for the birth of their child.
+THE wife of a Selby soldier injured in Afghanistan has spoken of their wedding and hopes that her new husband will be home from duty in time for the birth of

 Corporal James Grundy, of the Royal Engineers, was flown out to Afghanistan earlier this week less than three months after he married Lisa, who is expecting their first son in December.